paradedb/paradedb/pg_analytics/benchmarks/clickbench/README.md

 # ParadeDB pg_analytics ClickBench Benchmarks

-This directory contains the ClickBench benchmark framework for ParadeDB.
+This directory contains the ClickBench benchmark framework for ParadeDB's `pg_analytics`.
 This folder is the same as the official ClickBench repository's [paradedb/](https://github.com/ClickHouse/ClickBench/tree/main/paradedb) folder made available here for easy benchmarking as part of our development process.

 Note: The default dataset pulled by this version of the benchmarks is a 5 million-row version of the full ClickBench dataset.
 This is for convenience in testing and CI.
 You can change this in the `benchmark.sh` script.